Learning to Bet for Horizon-Aware Anytime-Valid Testing: From Phase Diagram to Policies: Heuristics and Deep Q-Learning

 \subsection{Numerical Results}

 To the best of our knowledge, \citet{voravcek2025star} is the only prior work to construct horizon-aware, betting-based confidence intervals and tests, proposing the STaR-Bets and STaR-Hoeffding methods.
-We therefore compare our horizon-aware strategies with these methods, as well as with horizon-agnostic baselines such as predictable empirical Kelly betting.
-Note that \citet{voravcek2025star} focuses on one-sided tests.
-We therefore adapt them to the two-sided case while preserving the core principles of STaR-Bets and STaR-Hoeffding.
-Details of our implementation are given in Section \ref{app:baselines}.
+We therefore compare our horizon-aware strategies with these methods, as well as with horizon-agnostic baselines such as predictable empirical Kelly betting. \citet{voravcek2025star} focuses on one-sided tests.
+We adapt them to the two-sided case while preserving the core principles of STaR-Bets and STaR-Hoeffding.
+Implementation details are in Appendix \ref{app:baselines}.

 \textbf{Deadline-limited power and learned phase diagrams.} Figure~\ref{fig:rejection-curves} considers \(N=100\) testing with \(m=0.45\) under two Beta-mixture worlds that share mean \(\mu_X=0.40\) but differ in concentration.
 In both regimes, the DQN increases the probability of rejecting by the deadline.
 The modal-action maps (right panels) recover the qualitative structure suggested by our theory and the oracle phase diagrams in Figure~\ref{fig:dynamical-program}: a central Kelly-preferring band when on schedule, a conservative region when ahead, and a switch to All-in when behind and/or when \(N-t\) is small.
 Early in the horizon, the policy is more conservative, consistent with higher estimation uncertainty in \(\widehat{\lambda}_t(m)\).
 Importantly, these action regions shift across the two worlds, indicating distribution-sensitive adaptation rather than a fixed schedule.